flowplayer/api-docs/source/includes/_user.md

 avatar_id |
 active_site_id | the id of the workspace that the users have as active state | current state of the user.
-Possible values `invited`, `active` and `revoked_invite`. sites[] | Add and remove access to workspaces for a user by adding / removing workspaces in the sites-listing.
+Possible values `invited`, `active` and `revoked_invite`. workspaces[] | Add and remove access to workspaces for a user by adding / removing workspaces in the workspaces-listing.
 This needs to include both `id` and `name` of the workspace.

 ## Update User